Remedies

 Calendula

-A flowering plant traditionally used in herbal preparations and commonly discussed in skin-focused wellness traditions.
+A flowering plant (pot marigold) used mainly in topical herbal preparations and most discussed in skin-comfort contexts, with a small and largely preliminary research base.

 Camellia Seed Oil